Apply these shortcuts to impress your interviewer with outstanding mental math skills

 Effective Quantitative Preparation Resources

-This article has numerous examples of the calculation methods taught in the FastMath Ace the Case online course and includes efficient solution methods to the example problems given in the previous article.
+This article has numerous examples of calculation methods and includes efficient solution methods to the example problems given in the previous article.

 Mental Math Skills Are Extremely Valuable in Case Interviews

 Because you cannot use calculators in case interviews — and because you may need to perform a large number of math operations — being able to do calculations mentally (without relying on pen and paper for the mechanics of calculations) is a very helpful skill in case interviews.

 Consider the following example, where you are given Price, Quantity and Profit Margin for three different products and asked to calculate the percentage of the firm’s overall revenue and profit contributed by each product: